 The pay gap widens the more you earn

-You would expect the 11th highest earning woman who worked full-time to earn about 18% less than her male counterpart, about £5.50 less per hour.
-The 10th lowest earning woman would only earn about 6% less, about 50p less per hour.
+You would expect the 11th highest earning woman who worked full-time to earn 18.2% less than her male counterpart, about £5.68 less per hour.
+The 10th lowest earning woman would only earn 5.0% less, about 42p less per hour.

 The differences are bigger if you look at weekly, monthly or annual earnings, since men tend to work more paid hours each week.

 They’re also larger if you included overtime pay, since men tend to do more hours paid overtime.
-Including overtime pay, the median hourly wage for a woman is 20% lower than the median wage hourly wage for a man.
-That’s £2.60 less per hour.
+Including overtime pay, the median hourly wage for a woman is 18.9% lower than the median wage hourly wage for a man, if you count full-time and part-time wages.
+That’s £2.61 less per hour.

 For part time jobs, the gap goes the other way

-But the median hourly wage for part-time jobs is 37% lower than the median hourly wage for full time jobs.
-That’s £4.85 less per hour—much larger than the ‘negative pay gap’.
+But the median hourly wage for part-time jobs is 35% lower than the median hourly wage for full time jobs.
+That’s £4.82 less per hour—much larger than the negative pay gap.

 The gender pay gap has become smaller

-The hourly gender pay gap for full-time workers dropped by about 8 percentage points from 1997 to 2015 with the pay gap for all workers falling by about 8.3 percentage points, so just slightly more.
+The hourly gender pay gap for full-time workers dropped by 8.3 percentage points from 1997 to 2017, with the pay gap for all workers falling by about 9.1 percentage points.

-The Institute for Fiscal Studies (IFS) suggests one reason for the decline is that women‘s educational qualifications have increased more quickly than men’s.
+The Institute for Fiscal Studies (IFS) suggests one reason for the decline is that the overall level of women‘s educational qualifications has increased more quickly than men’s.
 In the late 2000s women became the more qualified group.

 If we take education into account, we can see that the pay gap hasn’t fallen for everyone.

-Although it has fallen amongst workers with GCSEs as their highest qualification, the gender pay gap has stayed the same for people with A levels, and has actually risen for graduates.
+Although it has fallen amongst workers with GCSEs as their highest qualification, the gender pay gap has stayed roughly the same for people with A levels and graduates.

 So the gap has declined overall for two reasons.
 First, because of the declining gap among workers with only GCSEs.
 Secondly, because more women have moved into the higher educated, and higher paid, groups.

-The ‘reverse’ gender pay-gap for part-time workers increased by about 7.1 percentage points over the same period.
+The negative gender pay gap for part-time workers increased by about 5.7 percentage points over the last 20 years.

 The gap changes for different age groups

-For full-time employees in their 20s the pay gap is negative.
-It is relatively small for people in their 30s, increases by a large amount for full-time employees in their 40s and 50s, and declines afterwards.
+For full-time employees in their 20s and 30s the pay gap is relatively small.
+It increases by a large amount for full-time employees in their 40s and 50s, and declines slightly afterwards.